Metal clay: Silver metal clay

-Precious Metal Clay (PMC)
+Precious Metal Clay (aka PMC)

-PMC was developed in the early 1990s in Japan by metallurgist Masaki Morikawa.
-As a solid-phase sintered product of a precious metal powder used to form a precious metal article, the material consists of microscopic particles of pure silver or fine gold and a water-soluble, non-toxic, organic binder that burns off during firing.
-Success was first achieved with gold and later duplicated with silver.
+PMC was the brand name of the first metal clay developed in the early 1990s in Japan by metallurgist Masaki Morikawa working for Mitsubishi Materials.
+As a solid-phase sintered product of a precious metal powder used to form a precious metal article, the material consisted of microscopic particles of pure silver, and a water-soluble, non-toxic, organic binder that burns off during firing.
+Success was first achieved with 24k gold and later duplicated with .999 silver.

-The PMC brand includes the following products:
+The PMC brand included the following products: